pmunts/muntsos/README.txt

     much work remains to finish the Java binding to the Linux Simple I/O Library.

+-   25 March 2026 -- Upgraded the Raspberry Pi kernel to 6.12.77.
+Added
+    some code to /etc/rc to tweak permissions to /sys/class/pwm/pwmchip0 at system startup time.
+Reworked how the network startup scripts netstart.script and udhcpc.script call optional network hook scripts (/usr/local/etc/nethook.ifname).
+Each network hook script is now specific to a network interface, now called by either netstart.script or udhcpc.script (depending on whether the interface is configured with a static or dynamic IP address), and now run in the background.
+The network hook changes follow from an investigation into cheaper Dynamic Domain Name Service provider alternatives.
+I noticed that some providers allow IP address update via wget or curl web page fetches, which can be easily done from a network hook script.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development